Pinned QMA: The power of fixing a few qubits in proofs: A dynamical view of pinning

 made from two groups of local, stoquastic terms $A$ and $B$, with no positive off-diagonal entries.
 Furthermore, we demand $B$ to be entirely off-diagonal.
-The terms $B\otimes X_q$ also interact with an ancilla qubit $q$, similarly to \eqref{stoqpin}.
-Based on this construction, we will now show: \begin{theorem}[Universality of Pinned Evolution] Pinned Evolution with time-independent, local stoquastic Hamiltonians is universal for BQP. \end{theorem} \begin{proof} Let usinvestigate what happens when we initialize the ancilla qubit $q$ as $\ket{-}$, and measure it in the $X$ basis often enough.
-This likely pins the ancilla qubit to the state vector $\ket{-}$.
-Meanwhile, the system wants to evolve with $H'$, but effectively, we get something different.
+The terms $B\otimes X_q$ include an interaction with an auxiliary qubit $q$, similarly to \eqref{stoqpin}.
+We can now show that pinned evolution with time-independent, local stoquastic Hamiltonians is universal for \BQP\ as follows.

+We initialize the auxiliary qubit $q$ as $\ket{-}$, and measure it in the $X$ basis often enough.
+This likely pins the auxiliary qubit to the state vector $\ket{-}$.
+Meanwhile, the system evolves with $H'$.
+This results in a particular effective evolution.
 Let us cut the time evolution into small steps of size $\delta \rightarrow 0$.
 The evolution can be approximated as alternating the evolution $e^{-i\delta H}$ with a projection of the last qubit onto the state vector $\ket{-}$.
 It will be helpful to express

 valid up to first order in $\delta$.
 This allows us to effectively evolve the state vector $\ket{\psi}$ with the general, non-stoquastic Hamiltonian $H=A-B$.

 Moreover, because the last qubit is in an eigenstate of $X_q$, it never gets flipped into the state vector $\ket{+}$.
 Thus, taking $\delta = {t}/{N}$, with $N \rightarrow \infty$, we can confidently say that